BlueRoseStory/AzureRest/README.md

 [JSON Editor Online](https://jsoneditoronline.org/) - Best tool I have found for quickly formatting JSON.

 This doc [Azure Cosmos DB input binding for Azure Functions 2.x and higher](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2-input?tabs=csharp) was helpful to get the bindings working.
 Here is another link that [shows all the bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=csharp)

+This [article](https://www.eliostruyf.com/retrieving-the-cosmos-db-query-continuation-token-with-node-js/) may be answer for how to handle pagination in Cosmos (using Javascript)